 The elderly may have cognitive symptoms, such as forgetfulness and their movement slows considerably and noticeably.
-Major depressive disorder can prematurely trigger other typical conditions which affect the elderly, such as strokes, cardiovascular disease, Parkinson’s or COBD.
+A major depressive disorder can prematurely trigger other typical conditions which affect the elderly, such as strokes, cardiovascular disease, Parkinson’s or COPD.

-Insomnia is another typical symptom of major depressive disorder, where a person finds it difficult to fall asleep, and their sleep is interrupted and fragmented.
-Insomnia affects almost 80 per cent of depressed people.
-Conversely, hypersomnia also affects about 15 per cent of depressive patients.
+Insomnia is another typical symptom of a major depressive disorder, where a person finds it difficult to fall asleep, and their sleep is interrupted and fragmented.
+Insomnia affects almost 80 percent of depressed people.
+Conversely, hypersomnia also affects about 15 percent of depressive patients.